General G. A Custer

 Special Exhibit, for "One Book, One Community:

-Unseen Enemies: Two Pandemics That Touched Monroe County March 16 to May 28, with the focus on the 1830s cholera and circa 1918 Spanish Flu pandemics.
+Unseen Enemies: Two Pandemics That Touched Monroe County through the Fall of 2017, with the focus on the 1830s cholera and circa 1918 Spanish Flu pandemics.

 Our Permament Main Exhibits: